Not sure where your information should be stored?

-However, with no contract or agreement between these outside service providers and ECU, information is now in someone else’s hands.
+With no contract or agreement between these outside service providers and ECU, information is now in someone else’s hands.
+Contact the IT Help Desk to request a consult before contracting with an outside cloud storage service.

 Consider These Vulnerabilities: